 - 10. Repeat all previous steps. - 11.
 Perform all the checks in the Pre-operation Checklist.

-6.10 Plugged Chipper, Clearing
+6.10 Clearing a Plugged Chipper

 The chipper is designed to handle a wide range of materials without any problem.
-However, in the event material gets lodged in the chipper, follow this procedure to clear the blockage:
+However, in the event material gets lodged in the chipper, follow this procedure to clear the blockage.